Jira Core provides a range of reports that show statistics for particular people, projects, versions, or information about issues.

 - Additional reports (e.g. Gantt Chart Report, Timesheet Report, Jira SQL Plugin) are available for download from the Atlassian Marketplace.

-- Jira administrators can also create new reports with the plugin API — see Atlassian Experts are available for custom projects. .
+- Jira administrators can also create new reports with the plugin API — see Atlassian Partners are available for custom projects. .
 If you don't want to build a plugin yourself,

 - Issue filters can be exported to Microsoft Excel, where they can be further manipulated into charts and reports.
 See Working with search results.